 The 190-watt Lionel KW was the second biggest and second best transformer of the postwar era.
 If your layout is bigger than 4×8, you may actually find trains run a bit better with a KW than with a smaller transformer.

-The KW used to be really expensive, but since Lionel started making big transformers again, you can get a KW for what a 1033 used to cost, which makes it a very nice bargain today on a rugged and powerful transformer.
+The KW used to be really expensive, but since Lionel started making big transformers again, you can get a KW for what a 1033 used to cost, which makes it a very nice bargain today on a rugged and powerful transformer with an impressive presence.
 I’ve talked more about the KW here.

 The Cadillac: Lionel’s ZW